Choose from the following to find a site:

 North Shore Resort Naturalist Programs

 Each year, naturalist programs are offered at a variety of resorts and campgrounds along the North Shore through the Resort Naturalist Program.
-This program is cooperatively funded by the USDA Forest Service and the Cook County Visitor Bureau.
+This program is cooperatively funded by the USDA Forest Service and the Visit Cook County.
 All naturalist programs are free of charge and open to everyone.
 Activities including hikes and campfires are scheduled Tuesday through Saturday every week during the summer.

-What's it take to be Boundary Waters Family?
-You may need to know how to make haute cuisine on a iron fire grate, the life history of the moose, or maybe some special paddling strokes from the voyageur era.
-The Superior National Forest has collected experts to give presentations on the kinds of things that can make your life in the "BW" more interesting and more fun.
-This series of programs was given Tuesdays at the historic Chik-Wauk Lodge near the end of the Gunflint Trail from 3:00 - 4:30, from June 17 to August 23, but have now concluded for the 2014 season.
-Hope you can join us next year!
+Want to learn about the natural history of the BW?
+Or maybe want to know how to make haute cuisine on a iron fire grate, the life history of the moose, or maybe some special paddling strokes from the voyageur era.
+The Superior National Forest is giving presentations on the kinds of things that can make your life in the "BW" more interesting and more fun at the historic Chik-Wauk Lodge near the end of the Gunflint Trail from 2:00 - 3:30 on Wednesdays, starting mid-June and ending at the end of August.

-For more information, link to the Chik-Wauk Museum and Nature Center site or the Becoming a Boundary Waters Family website.
+For more information, link to the Chik-Wauk Museum and Nature Center site.

 Discovery Auto Tour